bdgcypher/chicken-bot/README.md

 # ChickenBot

 ChickenBot is a Next.js project that implements a game where you chase a chicken.
 The twist?
 The Chicken is part robot!
 It utilizes machine learning to improve its evasive behavior based on your chasing patterns.
-This project is built on the Nextjs react web framework and utilizes TypeScript and the Tailwind CSS framework.
+This project is built on the Nextjs react web framework and utilizes TypeScript and the Tailwind CSS styling library.

 ## Getting Started